pyaephyowinn/pyaephyowinn/README.md

-A self-taught student in CS who enjoys crafting beautiful thing and being professional.
+A self-taught student in CS who enjoys crafting beautiful things.